H2O Global News | Blog

 Written by H2O Team

-With the global population projected to reach 9.7 billion by 2050, the world needs more cotton and the fibres, food, and other commodities you produce.
-By taking steps now to farm cotton in a water-wise and climate-smart manner, you can build resilience, ensure the continuity of your farm, and play an important role in meeting future resource challenges.
-The path forward is challenging but navigable with innovation, adaptation, and sustainable practices.
+With the projected global population reaching 9.7 billion by 2050, the world needs more cotton and the fibers, food, and other commodities you produce.
+By taking steps now to farm cotton in a water-wise and climate-smart manner, you can build resilience, ensure the continuity of your farm, and play an essential role in meeting future resource challenges.

-Cotton crops require a large volume of water to grow and mature.
-On average, cotton needs about 50-200 inches of water during a growing season.
-The actual amount depends on climate, weather conditions, and irrigation method.
+The actual amount depends on climate, weather conditions, and irrigation methods.
 Drip irrigation and other water-efficient methods can help reduce usage, but cotton will always need significantly more water than most other crops.

-The primary challenge is the lack of available water for irrigation.
-Cotton is a thirsty crop, requiring up to 5,000 litres of water to produce just one kilogram of fibre.
+The primary challenge is the need for more water for irrigation.
+Cotton is a thirsty crop, requiring up to 5,000 liters of water to produce just one kilogram of fiber.
 In water-scarce areas, meeting these high water demands strains limited resources.
-Drip irrigation and precision irrigation can help conserve water, but rainfall and aquifer levels ultimately determine how much you have to work with.
+Drip and precision irrigation can help conserve water, but rainfall and aquifer levels ultimately determine how much you have to work with.

 Soil Degradation